Achievement & Best Paper Awards

 Nomination Guidelines

-• Nominations may be submitted by any member of SIOP, including students.
+• Nominations may be submitted by any SIOP member.
 Self-nominations are welcome.

-• Papers and chapters having multiple authors are acceptable.
+• Written works with multiple authors are acceptable.
 At least one author must be a SIOP member.

-• If applicable, the names of all participants must be entered during the online nomination/application process.
-Please ensure that all participants in your nomination have current information in their siop.org profiles.
+• If there are multiple authors, the names of all authors must be entered during the online nomination process.
+Please ensure that all authors in your nomination have current information in their siop.org profiles.
 All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

-• A nomination letter should address how the paper or chapter meets the evaluation criteria noted below.
+• The nomination package should include the written work and a nomination letter that addresses how the work meets the criteria noted below.

-• The nomination letter, the nominated paper or chapter must be submitted online by the nominator.
+• The nomination letter and the nominated work must be submitted online by the nominator.

 Criteria for the Award

-• The degree to which the research will advance understanding of how personality is related to competent occupational performance.
+• The research advances the understanding of how personality is related to competent job performance.

 Administrative Procedures

-• The Awards Committee will make a recommendation to the Executive Board of SIOP about the award-winning publication.
+• The Awards Subcommittee will recommend an award winner to the Executive Board of SIOP.

-• The Executive Board may either endorse or reject the recommendations of the Awards Committee, but may not substitute a nominee of its own.
+• The Executive Board may either accept or reject the recommendations of the Awards Committee, but may not substitute a nominee of its own.

-• In the absence of a paper that is deemed deserving of the award by both the Awards Committee and Executive Board, the award may be withheld.
+• In the absence of a paper that is deemed deserving of the award by both the Awards Subcommittee and Executive Board, the award may be withheld.

 Nominate Now

-The recipient(s) of the best research in the area of survey research is (are) awarded a plaque and a $3,000 cash prize (to be split in the case of multiple recipients).
+Award recipients receive a plaque and a $3,000 cash prize (to be split in the case of multiple team members).

 Nomination Guidelines